 2. You will need to pay a premium for the insurance.

 Insurance requires paying premiums.
-Many bond issues will combine to cost of the bond including the insurance premium.
+Many bond issues will combine the cost of the bond, including the insurance premium.
 If the insurance is included in the bond pricing, your overall yield will also be reduced.
-Premiums are based on risk, the more exposure the insurance company has, the more premium they will charge for accepting the risk.
+Premiums are based on risk; the more exposure the insurance company has, the more premium they will charge for accepting the risk.

 Just because a bond is insured doesn’t mean protection is automatic — the enormous failure of bonds issued by Puerto Rico.
 In May 201, Puerto Rico essentially filed for creditor protection; bondholders immediately turned to their insurance carrier.
 The bankruptcy court has delayed the insurance liability, and the hope is that an eventual settlement will arrive, but the future is still unclear.

 One simple rule, if you are greedy and by lowly rated bonds, an insurance settlement may be more difficult.

 Like all things, dealing with those who can meet their financial obligations can reduce stress.
 Knowing the financial strength of the bond issue is more important than the actual yield being offered.
 A bond rating is a rating assigned to bonds that indicate their credit quality and ability to live up to their financial obligations.
 Independent rating services such as Standard & Poor’s, Moody’s Investors Service, and Fitch Ratings Inc. are well-known and accepted companies that provide ratings.

 Premium gift for you for registering for my newsletter